uibakery/self-hosted/README.md

 **NOTE**: If Docker of the version less than the required (minimum 20.10.11) is already installed on the server, and/or Docker Compose (minimum 1.29.2), the script will be stopped.
 You need to update the versions of components manually and run the script again.

+### Other installation options
+For additional installation instructions, such as those for Azure, AWS, GCP, Kubernetes, and more, please visit the [documentation website](https://docs.uibakery.io/on-premise/installing-on-premise-version).

 ## Documentation